 If your spouse has a valid claim on half of your marital property, then they may have the right to demand half of your owned value in your business.
 For some business owners, this loss is acceptable, while for others it may sink the business.

-In some cases, courts allow business owners to keep a business out of their personal property during divorce, if the owner can prove that their spouse had very little involvement with the business and did not impact the owner's decisions about the business significantly.
+In some cases, courts allow business owners to keep a business out of their personal property during a divorce, if the owner can prove that their spouse had very little involvement with the business and did not impact the owner's decisions about the business significantly.
 In these cases, the less involvement a business owner's spouse has with a business, the better.

 If you cannot keep your business out of the property division process in your divorce, you may still have some ways to keep it safe.
 First, it is necessary to determine the actual value of your business, typically through an independent business valuation.
 With a clear understanding of this value, you may have other assets you can offer your spouse to even the scales, or may be able to set up a structured payment plan to satisfy their claim over a period of months.